 December 11, 2019 | 3:00 - 4:00 PM, ET

-Plan to attend a free upcoming webinar taking place December 11th, 3:00 - 4:00 PM, ET.
-Cancer clinical trials generate data and discover new knowledge that advances cancer care.
-Clinical trials provide patients with options to receive novel therapies.
-However, most people with cancer are not presented with the opportunity to participate in clinical trials.
-In this joint Oncology Nursing Society-ASCO RCF webinar, a cancer survivor, community oncologist, and research nurse will share their perspectives on the benefits and challenges of being involved in clinical trials, especially in the community setting.
-They will offer practical strategies and resources to ensure clinical trial access and participation, including how to effectively discuss clinical trials with your patients and colleagues.
-Register for the webinar today.
+The Oncology Nursing Society and the ASCO RCF held a joint webinar on December 11, 2019.
+In this free webinar, a cancer survivor, community oncologist, and research nurse shared their perspectives on the benefits and challenges of being involved in clinical trials, especially in the community setting.
+They offered practical strategies and resources to ensure clinical trial access and participation, including how to effectively discuss clinical trials with your patients and colleagues.
+Stay tuned for information on how to access the webinar recording.

 ASCO Adverse Events Reporting Decision Aid Toolkit